 - Transaction fee of $0.99 on repeat transactions and transactions between assets totaling less than $100

 - Staking rewards subject to a 3% to 34% commission, reflected in displayed annual percentage yield estimate

 - Support limited to an online form

 EToro is known for social investing, a way to learn more about how others trade by viewing what more experienced investors buy and sell.
-A crypto exchange with a similar concept is now available, making it possible to copy others’ strategies — or follow your own — using over 120 cryptocurrencies and hundreds of of stocks and exchange-traded funds.
+A crypto exchange with a similar concept is now available, making it possible to copy others’ strategies — or follow your own — using over 75 cryptocurrencies and thousands of stocks and exchange-traded funds.

-The platform as a whole is geared towards newer investors, with plenty of learning resources and the mentioned ability to copy what more experienced traders do.
+The platform is geared toward newer investors, with plenty of learning resources and the mentioned ability to copy what more experienced traders do.
 You can get started with a $100,000 virtual account for practice.
 Advanced traders may also find the features they need, including advanced charts and the AlgoX API Trading Program, a professional crypto exchange with additional assets available.

 - View and copy trades from more experienced users using CopyTrader

-- EToro’s crypto wallet has an “unlosable” security key to secure the account
+- Crypto wallet has “unlosable” security key to secure account

-- Fee of 1% on all transactions plus spread costs
+- 1% fee on all transactions plus spread costs

 - User-friendly app